San Francisco, United States

 looking to visit west africa in december.
 Not sure which country is best location. looking at Ghana as a possibility. any advice?

 Hi Kieran, I'm a big fan of Ghana, having spent three months there.
 However, soley as a travel destination, I think it leaves a little to be desired.
 The infastructure for tourism is a little... um... so-so, and the number of things to specifically see can be limited.
 HOWEVER, that being said, I still encourage you to go, but suggest that you consider finding yourself a short term volunteer project in Ghana-- there are many!
 I feel that if you can carve out for yourself an "experience within an experience," you use that opportunity as an "in" to Ghanaian culture that you might not achieve otherwise.
 And then go do some sightseeing!!
 I hope that you go regardless.
-Ghana is very charming. :) -LL almost 8 years ago
+Ghana is very charming. :) -LL about 8 years ago